Skip to main content

 (iii) Previous experience: The person has at least one year of supervised employment experience as a home health aide or nurse aide and has successfully completed competency evaluation covering the topics listed under paragraph (B)(4)(a)(v)(b) of this rule.

-(iv) Vocational programs: The person successfully completed the COALA home health training program or another vocational school program that included at least sixty hours of training and competency evaluation covering the topics listed under paragraph (B)(4)(a)(v)(b) of this rule.
+(iv) Vocational programs: The person successfully completed the COALA home health training program or another vocational school program that included at least thirty hours of training and competency evaluation covering the topics listed under paragraph (B)(4)(a)(v)(b) of this rule.

 (v) Other programs: The person successfully completed a training and competency evaluation program with the following characteristics: